davidson16807/tectonics.cpp/spike/grid/collignon/README.md

 # What is it?

-**`collignon::Mesh` is a spheroid mesh that offers all the same guarantees as the HEALpix grid system, in addition to offering O(1) lookups for nearest neighbors, faces, and edges, allowing for dramatic performance improvement.
+**`collignon::Voronoi` can be thought of as a voronoi diagram of a spheroid mesh.
+The mesh offers all the same guarantees as the HEALpix grid system, in addition to offering O(1) lookups for nearest neighbors, faces, and edges, allowing for dramatic performance improvement.
 This implementation the `glm` vector math library as its only dependency.**

 # How does it work?